TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/DataStructures.md

 ### Define what a singly Linked List is
 - A data structure that contains a head, tail and length property
-- Linked lists consists of nodes and each node has a value and a pointer to antoher node or null
+- Linked lists consists of nodes and each node has a value and a pointer to another node or null

 ### Compare with Arrays
 Lists